Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Complete Implementation Details

-\paragraph{Inference.} During inference, we adopt a single-view, single-crop protocol.
-For bias calibration, we select the bias term that maximizes the harmonic mean of the accuracies for seen and unseen compositions.
+\topic{Inference.} During inference, we adopt a single-view, single-crop protocol.
+To select the best model during training and for bias calibration, we use the harmonic mean of the accuracies for seen and unseen compositions as the model selection criterion.

-\section{Additional Evidence of Object-Driven Shortcuts}
+\section{Additional evidence of object-driven shortcuts}

 In this section, we provide further evidence demonstrating that existing ZS-CAR learning approaches are susceptible to object-driven shortcut learning.